codecov/opentelem-laravel/README.md

 ## Installation

+### Project Dependencies

-Bring into your project using Composer as follows:
+Bring this package into your project using Composer as follows:

 ```
 composer require codecov/laravel-codecov-opentelemetry
 ```

+### System Dependencies

 In order to sample line execution data, which is highly recommended when using this package, some configuration is required.
 Specifically, the PCOV extension must be installed and enabled in your `php.ini` file.